QuarkNerd/blog/lpage/_posts/2015-03-06-localisation.md

  - Do you allow language and locale to be set seperately or do you disallow e.g. french language to be used with american style dates.
  - How do you configure date formats for each locale and yet still be configurable for different parts of your app (e.g. date only, long date, with time, with time and seconds etc.)
- - Do you need to cope with other calendar systems?
+ - Do you need to cope with calendars other than Gregorian?

 # The Old